kubernetes/kops/docs/cli/kops_rolling-update_cluster.md

 ```
       --bastion-interval duration    Time to wait between restarting bastions (default 5m0s)
       --cloudonly                    Perform rolling update without confirming progress with k8s
       --fail-on-drain-error          The rolling-update will fail if draining a node fails.
-Enable with KOPS_FEATURE_FLAGS='+ValidiateAndDrainRollingUpdate'
+Enable with KOPS_FEATURE_FLAGS='+DrainAndValidateRollingUpdate'
       --fail-on-validate             The rolling-update will fail if the cluster fails to validate.
-Enable with KOPS_FEATURE_FLAGS='+ValidiateAndDrainRollingUpdate' (default true)
+Enable with KOPS_FEATURE_FLAGS='+DrainAndValidateRollingUpdate' (default true)
       --force                        Force rolling update, even if no changes
       --instance-group stringSlice   List of instance groups to update (defaults to all if not specified)
       --master-interval duration     Time to wait between restarting masters (default 5m0s)
       --node-interval duration       Time to wait between restarting nodes (default 2m0s)
+      --validate-retries int         The number of times that a node will be validated.
+Between validation kops sleeps the master-interval/2 or node-interval/2 duration.
+Enable with KOPS_FEATURE_FLAGS='+DrainAndValidateRollingUpdate' (default 8)
       --yes                          perform rolling update without confirmation
 ```